PrajjwalSingh05/Trian-Your-Model/README.md

 ## A Website that is used to train your machine learning model,provide graphic user interface to User

-# How The Machine Learning Model Work
+###  How The Machine Learning Model Work
-This is dataset Of Donation Of blood Ny peope in March Moth
+For Better Understanding How the Machine Learnibng model is Being Created .I am gona use a dataset Of blood Donation Campeign This is dataset Of Donation Of blood Ny peope in March Moth
 ![step1](https://user-images.githubusercontent.com/83647407/230299722-dea98073-88dd-467d-9b30-10c230940773.png)

 ## Step1-:Convert All the column of the data into Numbercial Format since A machine learning alogirthm is based on numerical formula
-#### After COnverting the datset into Numercial column it is visible something like this
+#### After COnverting the datset into Numercial column it is visible something like this-:

 ![step2](https://user-images.githubusercontent.com/83647407/230238910-469ea71c-e4f2-4e51-a2b1-08e82594bb3e.png)

 ## Step 2-:Feature Selection-:In this step we Remove Unwanted Column from the Dataset